So the end-of-the-year grades came out recently. How did your kids do? Here is

 Why not be a part of making memories for our kids?
 Why not be a part of history in the making?
 Why not sacrifice sleep to do something that will be down on your kid's top ten things they have done before they were 20.
 Why not?

 I'm all about making memories for our kids - that's why we take them to places like Yosemite or Disneyland.
 Here it is in our own backyard (so to speak) and a perfect time in our kids' lives, why not be a part of making memories?
 My husband was little when he was able to be in line for the opening of Star Wars Empire Strikes Back.
 He tells our kids that he was there and they just can't believe he was able to be a part of a day of history.
 Plus, while we stood there in line, granted we were not standing in 100 degree sun, my son noticed that everyone was happy and having such a great time waiting for the movie.
 The fans united.
+There will be more book and movie releases coming out in our future, but there may not be another moment, another book, and another movie quite like this one for our family.
+We may never go to a midnight release of a movie or book again.
+Why not seize the moment and be a part of something big; making memories with your children.

 But yet again, my son and husband are in the process of reading "The Lord of The Rings" series so maybe we will be awake for "The Hobbit's" release next year!
 Maybe.
 Until then....